orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `composition - equivalence - >` ; up the arity, probably makes less sense?

 - noticing of runtime inconsistencies from some perspective ; adjustable
+- detach all connections into single one, what's this interpretation , move some connections to ignorant ref only,
+-
 ##### "Binary"
 just list a few possible ways of constructing it.
 - binary reverse op is also conceivable as initial/self/terminal over two possible values